Sign up FAQs

 - Arrives at Entebbe Airport around 12:30 – 1:30pm.

-- Your return flight should be NO EARLIER than 3:30pm, Sunday 2nd June, to ensure enough time
+- Your return flight should be NO EARLIER than 3:30pm, Sunday 31st May, to ensure enough time to get to the airport

 All transfers outside of these arrival and departure times cost £60 via private taxi vehicle (this cost can be shared amongst passengers).

-A single entry visa costs 50 US Dollars and application requires:
+A single entry visa costs 50 US Dollars and the application requires:

 - A copy of your passport (the bio-data page)